team-scrb/artwlk/README.md

-# Art Wlk
+# ARTWLK
 ####An application for users discover and plot public art sites on a map.

-##Problem
 Public art is hard to find without prior knowledge or exploration of the area.

-##Strategy
-Art Wlk allows users to share and discover locations of public art pieces through an easy to use interface.
+ARTWLK allows users to share and discover locations of public art pieces through an easy to use interface.

 ## Developer Documentation